Ralph Waldo Emerson: Lifestyle and beliefs

 Emerson's religious views were often considered radical at the time.
 He believed that all things are connected to God and, therefore, all things are divine.
 Critics believed that Emerson was removing the central God figure; as Henry Ware Jr. said, Emerson was in danger of taking away "the Father of the Universe" and leaving "but a company of children in an orphan asylum".
 Emerson was partly influenced by German philosophy and Biblical criticism.
 His views, the basis of Transcendentalism, suggested that God does not have to reveal the truth, but that the truth could be intuitively experienced directly from nature.
 When asked his religious belief, Emerson stated, "I am more of a Quaker than anything else.
 I believe in the 'still, small voice', and that voice is Christ within us."

 Emerson was a supporter of the spread of community libraries in the 19th century, having this to say of them: "Consider what you have in the smallest chosen library.
 A company of the wisest and wittiest men that could be picked out of all civil countries, in a thousand years, have set in best order the results of their learning and wisdom."

-Emerson had a number of romantic interests in various women throughout his life, such as Anna Barker and Caroline Sturgis.
-During his early years at Harvard (around age 14–16), he wrote erotic poetry about a fellow classmate named Martin Gay.
+Emerson had romantic interest in various women throughout his life, including Anna Barker and Caroline Sturgis.